seppar93/chess-engine/README.md

 # chess-engine
-a chess engine written in Javascript
+A chess engine written in Javascript